rackerlabs/technical-blog/_posts/2019-12-6-using-social-studio-to-provide-exceptional-customer-service.md

 - Explain to your customers what data you are asking for and why.
 - Require double opt-in for your email subscribers.
 - Create and maintain an up-to-date privacy policy, and make it accessible to your consumers.
-- Stay on top of applicable laws as you collect and manage customer data&mdash;speak to the legal team at your company if you are ever in doubt about customer data laws
+- Stay on top of applicable laws as you collect and manage customer data&mdash;speak to the legal team at your company if you are ever in doubt about customer data laws.

 Setting up a process as you start using Social Studio can ensure you comply with data privacy laws, while also offering high-quality social customer service that will satisfy your customers.